 Connecterra’s flagship product IDA was featured on CBS online.
 IDA was mentioned in an article that delved deeper in how artificial intelligence could revolutionise the farming industry.

-Ida is created by a Dutch company Connecterra, which is using TensorFlow, Google’s AI software.
-The data for Ida is generated from collars the cows wear.
+In the article, the authors talked to Richard Watson of Seven Oak Dairy Farm in Georgia.
+He is testing out a new technology called IDA on 200 of his 2,000 dairy cows.
+IDA uses TensorFlow, Google’s AI software.
+The data for IDA is generated from collars the cows wear.
 It can detect when a cow is eating, drinking, ruminating, sleeping and walking.
 All of those data points are digested by Ida and TensorFlow to give the farmer a readout of where his cows are, health-wise.

+But Watson recognises the app is not a replacement for him and his workers.
+“Technology doesn’t compensate for poor farming,” he emphasised.
 “At the end of the day, you still gotta be a good farmer.
-What the technology enables you to do is become more efficient — perhaps diagnose things quicker.
+What the technology enables you to do is become a more efficient — perhaps diagnose things quicker.
 And — and treat things quicker.
 And that’s more important when you have several thousand animals.”